bhattmujtiba15/Mujtiba-Altaf/README.md

 Note : there was an issue running the python file so i added the main.ipynb file in the files section with the python code so anyone can copy paste it or read it what it is.

-## Day 7
-The last day of this porject.
-Completing my pyhton file.
-Using the above Pyhton file link you will be redirected to a python code which is done in jupiter notebook. and by entering values we can compare between disease symptoms.

-## Also on the remaining days of this project i will beautify my repository , google spreadsheet , and python file to make them look good and easy to read and understand.

-## Day 8
-Correction of Python File.

-## Day 9
-Installing Library in the python file.

-## Day 10
-Uploading csv file and reading it using python.

-## Day 11
-Uploaded google sheets.

-## Day 12
-Asking user to enter Symptoms used in csv files.

-## Day 13
-Using probability to see what disease is more likely to occur.

-## Day 14
-USing different disease to compare between each other.

-## Day 15
-USing different disease to compare and what symptoms can cause it as per probability.

-## Day 16
-USing different disease to compare and what symptoms can cause it as per probability and using python to give us results in percentage.

-## Day 17
-Adding comments into the file to make it readable.

-## Day 18
-Adding some of the text that will be printed on when running the file.

-## Day 19
-Trying to enter different diseases and camparing with other to see if the file is working correclty.

-## Day 20
-Got and issue with the python file when someone else is trying to excess it.

-## Day 21
-Trying to fix the problem.

-## Day 22
-stuck with the same issue.

-## Day 23
-its not possible to connect Jupiter notebook with github until in full version.

-## Day 24
-Using inside of github file to represent python file.

-## Day 25
-Completed every thing in google spreadsheets , github repo , pyhton file.
+## Day 7:
+Defined the symptoms and diseases to be included in the project.

+## Day 8:
+Collected information related to common diseases and their associated symptoms.

+## Day 9:
+Created a dataset containing 25 diseases and corresponding symptom probabilities.

+## Day 10:
+Organized and structured the dataset for efficient processing.

+## Day 11:
+Installed and configured Python, Jupyter Notebook, and required libraries.

+## Day 12:
+Loaded the dataset into the development environment and verified data quality.

+## Day 13:
+Performed preliminary analysis of disease and symptom relationships.

+## Day 14:
+Implemented prior probability calculations for all diseases.

+## Day 15:
+Developed likelihood calculations based on symptom occurrences.

+## Day 16:
+Applied Bayes' Theorem to calculate posterior probabilities.

+## Day 17:
+Built the disease prediction algorithm using Bayesian reasoning.

+## Day 18:
+Integrated user input functionality for symptom selection.

+## Day 19:
+Tested the system with multiple symptom combinations.

+## Day 20:
+Verified calculation accuracy and compared outputs with expected results.

+## Day 21:
+Fixed coding errors, optimized logic, and improved system reliability.

+## Day 22:
+Enhanced code structure, readability, and documentation.

+## Day 23:
+Conducted comprehensive testing using various disease scenarios.

+## Day 24:
+Evaluated project performance and analyzed prediction outcomes.

+## Day 25:
+Finalized the project, prepared documentation, updated the GitHub repository, and completed the project report.

+## What we learned : Over these 25 days, the project evolved from a conceptual idea into a functional Disease Prediction System, providing practical experience in Python programming, probability theory, Bayesian Networks, data analysis, and predictive modeling.
+This journey strengthened problem-solving skills and demonstrated the application of statistical techniques in healthcare-related decision-making.

 This is the end of the repository and this project.
 Thank You.